-Jim Lee is the first comic book illustrator to get my attention with his beautiful artwork in 1996’s Fantastic Four #1.
+Jim Lee is the first comic book illustrator to get my attention with his beautiful artwork in 1996’s Fantastic Four (Affiliate Link) #1.
 His pencils were absolutely beautiful.
-Not only had his work pulled me into comic books, but had pulled me into the world of the Fantastic Four.
+Not only had his work pulled me into comic books, but had pulled me into the world of The Fantastic Four.
 This is the power of art.

 Although not as popular as some of the other comic book illustrators mentioned in this article, Terry Moore is an absolute master of two things: facial expressions and the female form.
 This can be seen in his hit series Strangers In Paradise, where one of the main characters is slightly rubenesque, and another has more of a boyish figure.
 Taking a gander at his drawings are a real treat.

-If you can find his book, he describes his mastery of the subject matter.
+If you can find his book on how to draw, he describes his mastery of the subject.